itsmegaram/Group-Project/README.md

 • Plot happiness_average (x-axis) vs happiness_standard_deviation (y-axis) as a scatterplot.
 • Identify the 15 words with the highest standard deviation.

-  We have identified the 15 words with the highest standard deviation: fucking, fuckin, fucked, pussy, whiskey, slut, cigarettes, fuck, mortality, cigarette, motherfuckers, churches, motherfucking, capitalism, and porn.
+  We have identified the 15 words with the highest standard deviation:

+    fucking, fuckin, fucked, pussy, whiskey
+    slut, cigarettes, fuck, mortality, cigarette
+    motherfuckers, churches, motherfucking, capitalism, porn.

 • Pick 5 of the “most disagreed-about” words and discuss why they might be contested:
 – ambiguity / multiple meanings